ufbx/ufbx.github.io/site/getting-started.md

 ### C / C++

 *ufbx* is a single source library which means all you need is two files `ufbx.c` and `ufbx.h`.
 The simplest way to get started is to download them from [https://github.com/bqqbarbhg/ufbx](https://github.com/bqqbarbhg/ufbx).
+The `master` branch contains the latest stable version of the library.

 Unlike single *header* libraries you'll need to compile `ufbx.c` along the rest of your code.
 Alternatively you can `#include "ufbx.c"` in a single file to compile it.